Real estate calculators and rental market data

 Cincinnati, OH

 Multiple Fortune 500 employers and neighborhoods at wildly different stages of gentrification, sometimes on the same street.
-Affordable Midwest market where being right by two blocks is the difference between cash flow and a headache.
+Affordable Midwest market where being off by two blocks is the difference between cash flow and a headache.

 20 zip codes